College for Adults | Henrietta Schmoll School of Health

 Bachelor’s Degree Completion for Working PTAs

 St. Kate’s PTA bachelor’s degree program incorporates the college credits you’ve earned for your associate PTA degree.
 You’ll then proceed through a series of flexible courses designed specifically for working PTAs.
-Courses are offered primarily in an online format; two courses are offered in a hybrid format, blending online and on-campus meetings.
+Courses are offered primarily in an online format; two courses are offered in a hybrid format, blending online and on-campus meetings (alternative learning experiences may be available on a case-by-case basis for students for which traveling to campus to complete the hybrid courses would present a burden).

 The BSPTA program supports your development of advanced skills and knowledge in areas such as pharmacology, nutrition, health coaching and wellness, manual therapy, and rehabilitation management.
 Our curriculum provides skills that build on your associate-level training, including lab-based activities that focus on psychomotor and cognitive domains.
 You’ll develop a deeper understanding of societal issues impacting healthcare and gain the confidence you need for greater professional autonomy.